bizflycloud/scripts/README.md

-# BizFLy Cloud with big love
+# BizFly Cloud with big love